gsudre/lab_notes/019-melodic_heritability.md

 # 2019-05-17 10:14:19

-Now that we hve all files, let's set it up to run voxelwise SOLAR:
+Now that we have all files, let's set it up to run voxelwise SOLAR:

 ```bash
 cd ~/data/heritability_change/fmri_same_space/